trafi/states/State.md

 ### What are queries?
 The output of state, the exposed getters.
 Controller listens to state changes through queries.
 Like events, queries are simple enough to be understood and listed by non-developers.
 There are a few categories that most queries can be assigned to:
 - _UI_.
-These are usually non-optional queries that specific UI elements are binded to, e.g:
+These are usually non-optional queries that specific UI elements are bound to, e.g:
   - `isLoading: Bool`
   - `paymentOptions: [PaymentOption]`
   - `stopHeader: StopHeader`